Syndelis/eel-engine/Windows-compile/Windows.md

 Don't forget to include all of the installed binaries in the PATH (`C:\mingw64\bin`, `C:\mingw64\x86_64-w64-mingw32\bin`) as well as `INCLUDE` and `LIB`.

+Also note that `make` becomes `mingw32-make`.
+Despite being called that, it's MinGW64's `make` command.
+Only god knows why they called it that.

 ---
 #### GLFW3
 Download [GLFW 3.32 WIN64](https://github.com/glfw/glfw/releases/download/3.3.2/glfw-3.3.2.bin.WIN64.zip) and extract.